puppetlabs/puppet-docs/source/guides/introduction.markdown

 another resource (such as if a service needs to restart if the configuration file for the service has changed).
 This ordering reduces unneccessary commands, such as avoiding restarting a service if the configuration has *not* changed.

+Because the system is graph based, it's actually possible to generate a diagram (from Puppet) of the relationships between all of your resources.

 Learning The Language
 ---------------------